Frequently Asked Questions

 Reading on a Mobile Device (iPad, iPhone, Kindle)

-To learn about various ways to install and read a Take Control ebook (or Macworld Superguide) on one of these mobile devices, see Device Advice.
+To learn about various ways to install and read a Take Control ebook on one of these mobile devices, see Device Advice.

 Printing an Ebook

 The PDF version of an ebook in the Take Control series should print reasonably well on a typical home printer.
 Here are some printing tips:

-- Click Check for Updates on the cover of the PDF to make sure you have the latest version of the ebook and to verify that we don't plan to release a new version shortly (if you are asked to log in, you may simply close that dialog; look on the Blog tab to see our latest update plans).
+- Click Ebook Extras (or Check for Updates) on the cover of the PDF to make sure you have the latest version of the ebook and to verify that we don’t plan to release a new version shortly (if you are asked to log in, you may simply close that dialog; look in the Blog section to see our latest update plans).

 - Consider printing 2-up (with borders showing), which puts two pages on a single piece of paper.
 Alternatively, if your printer supports it, try duplex printing (which puts one page on each side of a piece of paper).
 However, do not mix 2-up and duplex printing unless you enjoy novel pagination schemes.